 City of Fountains Police Department and City Hall Cuts

 On Wednesday evening, during his State of the City address, Lucas did acknowledge there would be cuts to the Kansas City Police Department and across departments at City Hall.
 However, he assured residents the city wouldn’t lay off any employees, which would include police officers.

 Mayor Lucas Wants to Ease Police Officer Fears

 “In fact, no officer will need to lose their jobs due to budget cuts.
 Therefore, no stations will need to be closed,” he said.

 Moreover, City Manager Brian Platt basically said the same.

 “Currently on the street, every officer and every position that is presently filled will stay filled,” Platt said.
 “We are just not budgeting for additional positions.”

 Personnel Costs are a Big Part of the Budget

 Therefore, personnel costs are a major proportion of the agency’s budget.

-Controlled by a board appointed by the Missouri governor, the department meaning the City Council has control over how it can give to the KCPD yet not its operations.
-The savings should come from leaving all presently vacant staff positions open.
+The KCPD is controlled by a board appointed by the Missouri governor.
+The board, meaning the City Council, has control over how it can give to the KCPD yet not its operations.
+The savings should come from leaving all currently vacant staff positions open.